Libby Prison escape: Prior reconnaissance

 Though Union Commander George B. McClellan received little more than defeat in the Peninsular Campaign of 1862, his men received something more.
 For those who would break out of Libby prison, the time spent studying maps and hoofing ground in Virginia familiarized them with the enemy terrain.
-Such intelligence was of weighty benefit for the prisoners forging their way back to the Federal lines two years later.
+Such intelligence was of great benefit to the prisoners forging their way back to the Federal lines two years later.
 The Richmond Enquirer reported, "It is supposed that the direction taken by them all – if, indeed all have left the city – was towards the Peninsula..."
 Lieutenant Moran, who escaped late in the night, wrote, "I had served with McClellan in the Peninsula campaign of 1862, I knew the country well from my frequent inspection of war maps, and the friendly north star gave me my bearings."

-Just as slaves had been following the North Star to envisioned freedom, it also guided escaped Union prisoners from Libby in 1864.
+Just as slaves had been following the North Star to freedom, it also guided the escaped Union prisoners from Libby in 1864.
 Most of the prisoners made reference to following the North Star, such as Captain Johnston who wrote, "I ... started due north, taking the north star for my guide, changing my course only when [I] came near any of the [Rebel] camps."

 Leaders

 Colonel Rose and Major Hamilton led the escape efforts.
 Rose, wounded at the Battle of Chickamauga, arrived at the prison on October 1, 1863.
 From the moment he stepped in the door, he was bent on escape.
 While exploring the darker regions of Rat Hell, he happened upon Hamilton, who was also searching for a proper tunneling point.
 Soon fast friends, the two worked toward the successful escape in February.
-Contemporarily, Libby prisoners showered Rose with admiration and credit for the escape's success.
+Libby prisoners showered Rose with admiration and credit for the escape's success.